ceesem/awesome-connectomics/readme.md

 ## Network Analysis and Statistics

 - [Graspologic](https://github.com/graspologic-org/graspologic) - A Python library for graph statistics and machine learning, with a focus on applications in neuroscience such as graph matching.
-- [DotMotif](https://github.com/aplbrain/dotmotif) - High performance graph motif search and subgraph isomorphism.
+- [DotMotif](https://github.com/aplbrain/dotmotif) - A Python library for high performance graph motif search and subgraph isomorphism.

 ## Online Data Viewers